jks-prv/Beagle_SDR_GPS/verilog/README.Vivado.2014.4.txt

             > -1
         Then select the xc7a35tftg256-1 from the list.
         > Next

     New Project Summary
         >Finish

 7) Now the main Vivado user interface will appear.
 Look at the Project Manager > Sources window.
 After it settles down the "KiwiSDR (kiwi.v)" entry should be listed in bold as the top-level module.
-The ipcore_add_s48b module will be listed because it isn't used in the current Verilog configuration.
+The GEN module will be listed because it isn't used in the current Verilog configuration.

 8) Build the Verilog by clicking the "Generate Bitstream" icon in the Vivado toolbar (10th from left).